Khthonian/DistributedProcessing/README.md

 While this application features preprocessing directives to allow operation on Windows, it was built and tested on Arch Linux, and was therefore designed with POSIX-compliant systems in mind.
 It is possible that this application might not work on Windows, in its current state.

+The original repository for this project can be found [here](https://github.com/Khthonian/DistributedProcessing).

 ## Setup

 1. Clone the repository.